Solidify That Mechanic Relationship With Your Local Garage

 Ask Your Questions, But Support Your Mechanic, Too

 As a DIYer, you might not be visiting a garage to have someone else do work on your car all that often—but when you do, make sure to go to the same shop as often as you can.
 Most mechanics won’t mind you asking them questions as long as you’re also supporting their business.
 This means things like swapping tires onto new rims, or more complex welding or lift-related jobs you can’t do at home should be brought to your favorite shop to help build your mechanic relationship.
 Support is a two-way street, and the garage owners and workers will appreciate your willingness to provide them with work in exchange for the chance to pick their brains (and cash, of course).

 Follow these tips to foster your relationship with your local garage, and your mechanic will be happy to see you walk in their door.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on the mechanic relationship, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.